-- a summary of any changes to the PPFM - our annual compliance statement.
+- a summary of any changes to the PPFM

+- our annual compliance statement

+- a link to our customer friendly PPFM.
+This provides a step-by-step guide, with diagrams, illustrating how we manage our fund.

 You can also ask your financial adviser or contact us directly for a copy of these documents.